 So she stayed behind when we went there for Easter.
 I’m glad that the grandparents are really getting to know her, too, without her siblings there to talk over or distract her.

-J, C, and I got to chat with her over webcam this evening, and it was so sweet!
+J, C, and I got to chat with her over webcam, and it was so sweet!
 She showed off a new mug she got, and told us about her day.

 There are plans to go to a train show, a museum, the zoo … so cool to see her so grown up and having a great time.